scala-blitz/scala-blitz.github.com/home/documentation/design.md

 The `Stealer` trait looks roughly as follows:

     trait Stealer[T] extends Iterator[T] {
-      def advance(step: Int): Int
+      def nextBatch(step: Int): Int
       def markStolen(): Boolean
       def split: (Stealer[T], Stealer[T])
     }

 At any point, a stealer is owned by a single processor.
-Before calling `next` and `hasNext`, the processor calls the `advance` method, specifying the approximate size of the batch of elements he would like to traverse using `next` and `hasNext`.
+Before calling `next` and `hasNext`, the processor calls the `nextBatch` method, specifying the approximate size of the batch of elements he would like to traverse using `next` and `hasNext`.
 It can only then call `next` and `hasNext`.
 Between processing these batches, the processor checks if there have been any attempts to steal it using the `markStolen` method.
-Processors looking for work will call the `markStolen` method to notify that this stealer should no longer be advanced.
+Processors looking for work will call the `markStolen` method to notify that this stealer should no longer produce new batches.
-Both `advance` and `markStolen` should atomically update the state of the stealer.
+Both `nextBatch` and `markStolen` should atomically update the state of the stealer.
-After the stealer becomes stolen its state becomes stale, and in can no longer be `advance`d, but its `split` method can be called to divide the remaining elements into two substealers.
+After the stealer becomes stolen its state becomes stale, and in can no longer be `nextBatch`d, but its `split` method can be called to divide the remaining elements into two substealers.
 This method is *idempotent* and may be called multiple times,